 - Looking for a representation of a passion such as music, art, or beliefs

 Pro Tip: Already have an online store and want to add poster categories to your product lists?
 Think about living room designs for your home stores, minimalist designs for bedroom decor brands, quotes for home offices, and more.
 Your target audience will also determine the types of posters you sell.
-With students, for example, you may opt for cheaper poster prints instead of fancy metal-framed wall hangings.
+With students, for example, you may opt for cheaper poster prints instead of fancy metal-framed wall decor or hangings.
+You could even capitalize on growing personalization trends by offering custom posters your shoppers can design themselves.
 But more on poster types a little later.

 Research Who is Buying Posters